 Pte.
 Harry Bradford (1880 – 1918)

-Harry followed his father into the tile making business and was enumerated in the 1901 census as residing at a property on the Godstone Road (modern day Maidstone Road) in Platt, however by 1911 he had left home and was living with his elder brother George and his family in Erith.
-Both brothers were employed as brickmakers and on the eve of war with Germany breaking out Harry married Sarah Coshall in Erith, with a daughter named Doris Sarah Rose being born almost two years later on 9 April 1916.
+By 1891 the family had moved to Black Horse Lane in Borough Green (modern-day Crouch Lane) with Harry and his siblings all attending Platt School.
+When old enough he followed his father into the tile making business and was enumerated in the 1901 census as residing at a property on the Godstone Road (now Maidstone Road) in Platt, however by 1911 he had left home and was living with his elder brother George and his family in Erith.
+Both brothers worked as brickmakers, and on the eve of war breaking out, Harry married Sarah Coshall in Erith, with a daughter named Doris Sarah Rose being born almost two years later on 9 April 1916.

 On 11 February the battalion moved by road to ‘Turco Huts’, which was east of the canal near Pilckem, and tasked with road and trench-board track maintenance, construction and erection of camouflage screening, constructing new pill-boxes as well as adapting old German ones in the battle zone.
 They were also engaged with digging trenches and constructing breastworks under the direction of a company of Royal Engineers.

 In early March Harry moved to Béthune where his battalion billeted in the orphanage and ordered to construct a new army line north-east of the town that ran in front of the dock and astride the canal.
 On completion, the battalion moved to Beuvry and began wiring along the front line at night, and fixing pontoon bridges across the canal by day.
 All along the front, the Germans were known to be preparing for a big ‘spring offensive’ and on 18 March two companies from the battalion were caught in the preliminary artillery bombardment at the cost of several casualties.
 Six days later Harry’s unit moved southeast of Béthune to Sailly Labourse, where they resumed digging trenches and wiring the front lines.